sophon-org/sophon-light-node/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/wEhaxi?referralCode=qB-i6S)

+## Reliability
+It is important you set up some monitoring to ensure you client is always up and running.
+Even though we will have some tolerance to failures and downtimes, our rewards programme will calculate rewards based on uptime.

 ## Environment variables
 If you're using Railway, all variables are pre-populated for you except for your **delegated wallet address**.